ember-learn/guides-source/guides/v3.4.0/routing/defining-your-routes.md

 In the above example we have successfully used a wildcard route to handle all routes not managed by our application so that when a user navigates to `/a/non-existent/path` they will be shown a message that says the page they're looking for wasn't found.

-Note that if you want to manually transition to this wildcard route, you need to pass an arbitrary (not empty) argument, ie
+Note that if you want to manually transition to this wildcard route, you need to pass an arbitrary (not empty) argument.
+For example:

 ```javascript {data-filename=app/route/some-route.js}
 this.transitionTo('not-found', 404);
 ```